GioByte10/AutoZoom/README.md

 | Time          | In the 24 hour format; Must contain 4 digits; 2 → hour & 2 → minute.<br>e.g.  →  07:25  |
 | Days          | Days in which the meeting will be joined; Separated by coma.<br>e.g.  →  monday, tuesday|

+Of the files included:<br>
+-**AutoZoom.exe** is the main code
+-**Deactive.exe** kills the AutoZoom process and removes it from StartUp -There is a text file included with installation instructions -data.txt contains the user's meetings' information -**MessageBox.vbs** is used to notify the user previous to the Zoom meeting, while allowing the process to keep running -All three **.dll** libraries are required for the program's function.

 Zoom Links are executing using the following command:
 ```c++
 ShellExecute(nullptr, "open", linksS.c_str(), nullptr, nullptr, 0);